stakemix/SolanaValidatorGuide/Apply-Foundation-Delegation.md

 - Write down the pubkey for use later in the doc <mainnetpubkey>
 - dont go to the next step until you save these files and mnemonic etc.#

-##You need some real SOL to get to solana
+## You need some real SOL to continue with the next steps
-- Buy solana at any of your favourite places
+- Buy solana at any of your favourite exchange or wallet
-- Transfer 0.25 solana from your favourite wallet or exchange to the <mainnetpubkey>
+- Transfer 0.25 solana from your exchange to the <mainnetpubkey>
-- check if the balance hasarrived
+- check if the balance has arrived
 ```
 solana -um balance <mainnetpubkey>
 ```